November 7th - Pomona, California -

 November 20th -

-family.
+the family.
 No, not our "bus family" but our extended family.
 Max is Abbey, Bradley and Cody's newest cousin.
-He will soon
+He will

-be leaving the confines of the pet store and move in with Sean, Frank's cousin, and Liberty who is a Blue and Gold
+soon be leaving the confines of the pet store and move in with Sean, Frank's cousin, and Liberty who is a Blue and

-Macaw and has been with Sean for a few years now.
+Gold Macaw and has been with Sean for a few years now.
 Liberty is soon to be Max's big sister.
-Seeing Max brings back
+Seeing Max brings

-in person.
-You can tell that Max is young just by looking at his eyes.
-African Grey's start out with all black eyes soon
+hopefully kiss him all over.
+You can tell Max is young just by looking at his eyes.
+African Grey's start out with all black

-after they hatch, and over the years to outer black slowly turns white with age.
+eyes, soon after they hatch.
+Over the years to outer black slowly turns white with age and the large black pupil fades.

 October 7th - Richmond, Virginia -

-we have decided to take full advantage of the next week off and once again play tourist.
+have decided to take full advantage of the next week off and once again play tourist.
 Tomorrow we will head to Washington D.C. and see all we can.
-The
+The track

-track here is letting all of us stay for the week, and it's a beautiful track so we can't complain about free camping and pretty views.
-This evening we went to
+here is letting all of us stay for the week, and it's a beautiful track, so we can't complain about free camping and pretty views.
+This evening we went to dinner in

-dinner in town and then bowling with a group of friends.
+town and then bowling with a group of friends.
 It was quite comical.
-Chris and Maria were there along with Darren, Stacey and Eddie (our boss for next
+Chris and Maria were there along with Darren, Stacey and Eddie (our boss for next year)

-year) Granted, none of us are exceptional bowlers but Maria was hilarious.
-She would run up to the lane and then at the last second just drop the ball on the
+Granted, none of us are exceptional bowlers but Maria was hilarious.
+She would run up to the lane and then at the last second just drop the ball on the lane.

-lane.
 Each time it would make this horrid noise and we all thought that the wood would break at any moment.
-On one turn, she somehow lobbed the ball off of
+On one turn, she somehow lobbed the ball off of our

-our lane, into the wall, off the wall and then into the lane next to us.
+lane, into the wall, off the wall and then into the lane next to us.
 Luckily our neighbor bowlers were also from the NHRA so we were a bit safe.
-However they
+However they are

 Have you ever seen a cuter smile?